 Be on the safe side

-Follow these tips for a safer journey:
+Follow these tips for a safer journey on shared paths and roads:

 Make yourself visible